Cheesy Broccoli Rice Casserole Simple and Satisfying

 Combine and Bake

 Now, let’s bring everything together.
 In a large bowl, mix the cooked rice, the sautéed broccoli mixture, 1 cup of cream of mushroom soup, and 1 cup of shredded cheddar cheese.
 Add 1/4 teaspoon of black pepper and 1/4 teaspoon of paprika for flavor.
 Stir well to combine.
 Taste the mix and add salt if needed.
 Pour the mixture into a greased 9×13 inch casserole dish.
 If you like, sprinkle 1/4 cup of breadcrumbs on top for extra crunch.
 Bake in the preheated oven for 25 to 30 minutes.
 Look for a golden, bubbly top.
 Once done, let it sit for 5 minutes before serving.
-For the full recipe, check the details above.

 Tips & Tricks